 Breakout Room

-XtremeJ Breakout Room
+XtremePython Breakout Room

 The Breakout Room game takes place online.
 The participants in this game will need to find their way out by overcoming a digital lock.
 The first that succeeds to overcome the digital lock wins the game.
-In order to overcome the digital lock the participants will need to code various small programs in Java.
+In order to overcome the digital lock the participants will need to code various small programs in Python.

 11:30 GMT